This example shows how to use a fuzzy system to model the inverse kinematics in a two-joint robotic arm.

 The following plot shows all the X-Y data points generated by cycling through different combinations of

 theta2 and deducing x and y coordinates for each.
-The plot can be generated by using the code-snippet shown below.
-The plot is illustrated further for easier understanding.
+The plot can be generated by using the following code.
+The plot is annotated further for easier understanding.

 Figure 3: X-Y coordinates generated for all